Secular paganism

-Secular paganism, alternately called naturalistic paganism or humanistic paganism, is an outlook upholding virtues and principles associated with paganism while maintaining a secular worldview.
+Secular paganism, alternately called naturalistic paganism or humanistic paganism, is an outlook upholding virtues and principles associated with modern paganism while revering the Earth and maintaining a secular worldview--a form of religious naturalism.
 Approaches to secular paganism vary, but typically include the respect for living creatures and the Earth itself, while rejecting belief in deities.
 Secular pagans may recognize goddesses/gods as useful metaphors for different cycles of life, or reframe magic as a purely psychological practice.
-The specific path of atheopaganism developed in the twenty-first century.
+The specific path of Atheopaganism was developed in the twenty-first century, as guided by the Atheopagan Society.

 Historical background

 As Europe was Christianized, the Church Fathers regularly secularized pagan deities and myths through euhemerism, a practice where the deities are interpreted as historical figures who at some point had become worshipped as gods.
 Clement of Alexandria summarized the approach in Cohortatio ad gentes, addressing the pagans: "Those to whom you bow were once men like yourselves."

 The 18th century produced a considerable body of works that sought to "unveil" concepts from the ancient world, including the pagan gods.
 This gave birth to rationalist and atheist interpretations of ancient mythological concepts, and ancient texts were sometimes read as if they were written by contemporaries to the Enlightenment philosophers, discussing the same topics from the same humanist perspective.